I get many requests about food. “Everything makes me nauseous.” or “Every time I eat I feel gallbladder pain so I hardly eat.”

 First of all, for both pain and nausea, use the phosphoric acid drops available separately or in the Starter Kit.

 Secondly, it’s okay to “not eat” for short periods of time.
 Taking a break from eating, especially from what you’re eating is a good idea.
 Fasting on liquids from one to three days will not kill anybody.
 It can give the body a needed break.
 You do need to drink A LOT of water.

 You can also drink vegetable juices, diluted.
 Use cucumbers, parsley, celery, carrot and beet and a little beet greens.

-Depending what you eat or drink, it can help your problem.
+What you eat or drink can help your gallbladder pain problem.
 For example, to eat nothing but the Beet Recipe (and water) for three days can be very helpful.
 Beets help to thin the bile and relieve some of the congestion in the gallbladder and liver.
 You can eat nothing but Green Soup for three days (see below for the ingredients).
 This seems to be a favorite of my readers who are in pain.

 Before we get into the main recipes for gallbladder pain, know that for the pain associated with gallstones, the castor oil pack can be a great relief.
 It reduces inflammation and relaxes simultaneously.
 Placed over the abdomen, it covers a main nerve plexus that controls whether you are relaxed or stressed.
 This makes a huge difference to gallbladder problems, but also to sludge or stones that may be trying to move down the bile duct.
 Relaxation is the key.

 Most people stop eating until they are really hungry and then are indiscriminate when they put something in their mouths.
 They’ll eat whatever is in front of them.
 “If I’m going to feel pain anyway, I might as well eat something I like.”
 Wrong.
 Eat something that will nourish your body and preferably something that will help the problem such as beets or Green Soup.